Roadmap to optimal dog health: Navigate from A to Z with confidence

 Brush your dog regularly to help remove dead hair and dirt.
 This also helps stimulate blood circulation, which is good for the skin.

-Give your dog regular baths using a mild shampoo designed for dogs.
+Give your dog regular baths with a mild dog shampoo.
 This will help remove any dirt, oil, and pollen build-up that could cause irritation or allergies.

 Keep an eye on your dog’s nails and trim them regularly.
 Long nails can cause pain and damage to the nail bed.